lucasfurno/docs_en/intelligent-dns/index.md

 ## 2. How does Intelligent DNS work? {#how-it-works}

 It’s designed for those that want high performance and high availability for their hosting and their domain.
-Intelligent DNA is an authoritative DNS solution, and allows the client to manage their domains, zones and records through a friendly and intuitive interface.
+Intelligent DNS is an authoritative DNS solution, and allows the client to manage their domains, zones and records through a friendly and intuitive interface.
 In addition, it is possible to create ANAME type entries, which would allow you to host and use *naked domains* with other Azion products.

 ---